cameronenfuego/cameronenfuego.github.io/_posts/2015-12-27-dependents-when-i-am-not-enough.md

 ![](..\images\snow-mountain-forest-trees-snow.jpg)

 I’d be willing to bet that the idea of being dependents ranks right up there with submission, meekness, and self-denial.
 That is a downright scary list of terms.
-But it’s a damned important one; in the life of faith, they are nothing short of necessity.
+But it’s a damned important one; in the life of faith, they are nothing short of necessity.<!--more-->

 Yet, when I think of dependence it conjures visions of drudgery and weakness, invokes a feeling of incapability and helplessness.
 The idea of being a dependent is something I will fight tooth and nail before I succumb.
 Being one of God’s dependents _—_ an adopted son _—_ I rebel against at nearly every turn.